-The FACET project was developed in response to a call by the European Commission to produce a risk management tool consisting of a database containing information on the levels of food additives, flavourings and food packaging migrants and corresponding food consumption data.
+The FACET project was developed in response to a call by the European Commission to produce a risk management tool consisting of a database containing information on the levels of food additives, food flavourings and food contact materials and corresponding food consumption data.

 The main reasons for requiring such a tool in the EU can be summarized as follows: